TheMacies/websockets/README.md

 # websocket_lib

-Simple implementation of websocket library such as gorilla/websocket
+Simple implementation of websocket library such as gorilla/websocket.
+The goal is to learn basics of WebSocket protocol